openkim/openkim-items-wiki/wiki/model-drivers/0770/7503/4781/001/MD_077075034781_001/wikipage.md

 $$ \text{m, gamma, lambda3 (1/distance units), c, d, costheta0 (must be a valid value between -1 & 1), n,  beta, lambda2 (1/distance units), B (energy units), Rc (distance units), Dc (distance units), lambda1 (1/distance units), & A (energy units).} $$

+The parameters n, beta, lambda2, B, lambda1, & A are used for two-body interactions, while m, gamma, lambda3, c, d, costheta0 are only used for three-body interactions.

 Additionally, the code requires three other variables to determine the elements being used:

 $$ \text{Element 1}: \text{The center atom in a 3-body interaction} $$